Fern-fun/blog.fern.fun/README.md

-## Przydatne komendy
+## Useful commands

-- `hugo` - generuje statyczną stronę w folderze `public`
+- hugo - generates a static site in the public folder
-- `hugo server -D --noHTTPCache` - odpala serwer deweloperski
+- hugo server -D --noHTTPCache - starts the development server